 Surprisingly, although individual rare cancers only affect a very small number of people, collectively they represent about one fourth of all cancers.
 Particularly, primary central nervous system (CNS) tumors are rare compared to other oncologic diseases.
 When considering all malignant and non-malignant histologies together, their average annual age-adjusted incidence rate is about 23 per 100,0001.
 Some primary CNS tumors are extremely rare, representing less than 2% of their total and with annual incidence per histology that varies from only a few cases to about 1,000 per year in the United States2.

 This panel discussion closed a virtual course on the challenges of clinical care and research in rare central nervous system (CNS) tumors held on September 25, 2020 and sponsored by the National Cancer Institute’s (NCI), NCI-CONNECT program in partnership with the Society for Neuro-Oncology (SNO).
-The content of this virtual course is soon to be published as a Supplement to Neuro-Oncology.
+The content of this virtual course has published as a Supplement to Neuro-Oncology.
 We assembled a panel of neuro-oncology experts and leaders of international projects and organizations contributing to make progress on understanding these tumors and advancing patient care – CERN Foundation (Collaborative Ependymoma Research Network), NCI-CONNECT (National Cancer Institute - Comprehensive Oncology Network Evaluating Rare CNS Tumors), GLASS Consortium (Glioma Longitudinal AnalySiS), International Low Grade Glioma Registry, and EURACAN (European Reference Network for Rare Adult Solid Cancers) (Figure 1).
 This panel highlighted major challenges of clinical care and research for rare CNS tumors (including those brought up by the ongoing COVID-19 pandemic), collaborative models that have successfully overcome some of these challenges, and areas in critical need for further development.

 Some of the real-world challenges in patient care include the lack of evidence, making clinical decisions and insurance coverage difficult, and the limited availability of clinical trials.
 Furthermore, important barriers to patient participation to trials include geographic dispersion and distance from centers offering such trials.
 The solutions include a multilayer approach: 1) Establish effective networks of specialized centers working in collaboration with community centers closer to the patient and providing expert guidance, as modeled by NCI-CONNECT and EURACAN; 2) Develop disease-specific guidelines to determine the correct diagnosis in patients with rare cancers, which represents the first and essential step to select the right treatment, estimate prognosis, and identify subpopulations with actionable molecular alterations that may benefit from targeted therapies; 3) Establish collaborative work between academic centers offering expertise and clinical trials and centers in the community providing standard-of-care tests included in the trial or even administering the experimental treatment in some circumstances; 4) Create and enroll patients to registries collecting comprehensive clinical data and tumor specimens and/or germline samples, which help collect high quality data on patients not participating on therapeutic trials and generate hypothesis for future trials; 5) As shown by the COVID-19 pandemic, there is an unprecedented opportunity to implement telecommunications and increasingly popular and accepted telehealth approaches as a strategy to facilitate these objectives, beyond the pandemic; 6) Finally, patient advocacy organizations can play a key role as a liaison to connect patients with rare CNS tumors and expert health care professionals.